Candida Martinelli's Italophile Site

 Carnevale

-Venice is famous for it's celebration of Carnevale, and for the carnival masks.
+Venice is famous for it's celebration of Carnevale, and for the carnival masks, many of which are made in China these days.

 I've a page dedicated to Venice's Carnival, with lots of beautiful images, the characters you might see roaming the streets, and some background.